Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 | Total — Bilateral TKR (both knees) | USD 7,000 – 12,000 | Both knees done in one admission — significant saving vs two trips |

 Flights (USD 300–1,200 depending on origin), hotel accommodation near the hospital for 10–14 days post-discharge (USD 25–70/night), travel insurance with medical evacuation cover, and discharge medications to take home (approximately USD 50–100 for a 30-day supply).
+Our India trip planning guide covers every line item with detailed budgets.

 The Implant Brand Guide: What Goes Into Your Knee